Primitive wonderful varieties: Reduction to the primitive cases

-\begin{proposition}[{\cite[Section~3.4]{Lu01}}] Let $\s=(S^p,\Sigma,\A)$ be a spherical $G$-system and let $S'$ be a subset of simple roots containing $S^p\cup\supp\,\Sigma$.
+\begin{proposition}[{\cite[\S3.4]{Lu01}}] Let $\s=(S^p,\Sigma,\A)$ be a spherical $G$-system and let $S'\subseteq S$ be a subset containing $S^p\cup\supp\Sigma$.
 If there exists a wonderful $G_{S'}$-variety $Y$ with spherical system $\s_{S'}$ then there exists a wonderful $G$-variety $X$ with spherical system $\s$.
-Precisely, $X$ is a parabolic induction of $Y$, that is, where $P$ is the parabolic subgroup containing $B_-$ corresponding to $S'$ and $Y$ is a wonderful $P/P^r$-variety (a $P$-variety with trivial action of $P^r$) with spherical system $\s_{S'}$. \end{proposition}
+Precisely, $X$ is a {\em parabolic induction} of $Y$, that is, where $P$ is the parabolic subgroup containing $B_-$ corresponding to $S'$, and we let $P$ act on $Y$ via its quotient $P/P^r=G_{S'}$. \end{proposition}